-People in open relationships also tend to avoid investing too much emotional energy in their partners because their primary motivation is to have another (or multiple) sexual partners with their partner’s consent.
+People in open relationships also tend to avoid investing too much emotional energy in their partners because their primary motivation is to have another (or multiple) romantic partners with their partner’s consent.
 Many open relationships have rules to ensure that neither party is too emotionally invested in the relationship to prevent crossing the line from casual to serious.

 Ethical Non-Monogamy Rules

 Non-monogamy can get messy and complicated.
 Before entering into an ethical non-monogamous relationship, one must develop rules to prevent things from becoming complicated.
 We have compiled a list of some rules that non-monogamous couples may follow.